surunzi/JsonTree/README.md

 JsonTree
 ========

-Use json data to create visual tree diagram
+Use json data to create visual tree diagram.

+Click [here](http://surunzi.github.io/JsonTree/) to use it.